NexusAILab/bing_image_creator/README.md

-# Bing Image Creator 🎨
+# Bing Image Creator API 🎨

 A Python package for generating images using Bing Image Creator powered by DALL-E 3.